Welcome to our pourover coffee guide. Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

 Pressure

-Next is the Moka Pot which uses around 1.5 bars of pressure generated by water reaching boiling point.
-It then forces water upwards to create a full bodied coffee.
+It then forces water upwards to create a full-bodied coffee.
 This method is traditionally very popular with Italians.

-Finally, we're on to the Espresso Machine which distinctively different to all the other methods described above.
-So why does it deserve its own category?
+Finally, we're on to the Espresso Machine, which is distinctively different to all the other methods described above.

-Since a high powered espresso machine forces water under extreme pressure (9 bars), it creates a very different result in the cup.
-I'm sure you've tasted a shot of espresso, or a flat white or americano?
+Since a high-powered espresso machine forces water under extreme pressure (9 bars), it creates a very different result in the cup.

 Espresso packs a punch, which is why it pairs perfectly with milk to create flat whites, lattes and cappuccinos.
-Hopefully this has provided you with a good understanding on the differences between filter coffee and espresso.

-Let's delve into pourover coffee since that's why you're here right?
+Let's delve into pourover coffee since that's why you're here, right?

 Types of Pourover Coffee: